jsenv/https-local/README.md

 await installCertificateAuthority()
 ```

 By default, trusting authority root certificate is a manual process.
 This manual process is documented in [BenMorel/dev-certificates#Import the CA in your browser](https://github.com/BenMorel/dev-certificates/tree/c10cd68945da772f31815b7a36721ddf848ff3a3#import-the-ca-in-your-browser).

-Trusting the root certificate can also be done programmatically as explained in [Auto trust](#Auto-trust).
+This process can be done programmatically as explained in [Auto trust](#Auto-trust).

 Find below logs written in terminal when this function is executed.